-Did you know that federal laws (and in many cases state and local laws, too) prohibit harassment in the workplace?
+Did you know that federal laws (and often state and local laws) prohibit harassment in the workplace?
 Harassment is a form of illegal workplace discrimination under Equal Employment Opportunity (EEO) laws.
-And certain federal, state, or local agencies, including the U.S. Equal Employment Opportunity Commission (EEOC) will investigate claims of harassment.
-Yet not all conduct meets the definition of illegal harassment.
-And under the current federal administration, some harassment claims, particularly those based on LGBTQIA+ status are not being processed correctly, meaning that a worker may have more success reporting the harassment to a state or local agency.
+Certain federal, state, or local agencies, including the U.S. Equal Employment Opportunity Commission (EEOC) will investigate claims of harassment.

-As we wrap up Pride Month, join Pride in Exile for an informative meeting with former EEOC officials and staff.
-We will discuss what constitutes illegal harassment and share some common examples.
-We will also provide advice on how to talk to your employer and document harassing conduct for legal purposes.
-Finally, we will answer frequently asked questions about the current state of federal protections and how workers can best protect themselves and preserve their legal rights.
+As we wrap up Pride Month, join Pride in Exile for an informative meeting with former EEOC Commissioner Chai Feldblum.
+We will discuss what constitutes illegal harassment, share some common examples of harassment against LGBTQ+ people, discuss how to talk to your employer about any harassment you may be experiencing and how to document harassment for legal purposes.
+We will also answer questions about the current state of the federal EEOC and of state and local commissions in investigating claims of harassment based on LGBTQ+ status.

 If you wish to maintain anonymity during this meeting, feel free to keep your camera off, change your Zoom name prior to entering the event, and/or register under a different identifying account.